PKU-Alignment/Safe-Policy-Optimization/README.md

 We test all algorithms and experiments on **CPU: AMD Ryzen Threadripper PRO 3975WX 32-Cores** and **GPU: NVIDIA GeForce RTX 3090, Driver Version: 495.44**.

+## Future Works
+ - [ ] Cover more control algorithms: CBF, etc.
+ - [ ] Add off-policy safe and model-based safe algorithms in the repo.

 ## PKU-MARL Team
 The Baseline is a project contributed by MARL team at Peking University, please contact yaodong.yang@pku.edu.cn if you are interested to collaborate.
 We also thank the list of contributors of the following open source repositories: